-I’m a Brisbane-based photographer who sings to my cats (much to their dismay), breaks out in dance for no good reason and always refers to my car by name (currently my 4WD, named Xena).
-I could eat Mexican food every single day of the week and happiness is throwing on my pyjamas for a lazy night in with my wife, a good bottle of red and Netflix.
+I’m Danielle, a Brisbane-based photographer who sings to my cats (much to their dismay), breaks out in dance for no good reason and always refers to my car by name (currently my 4WD, named Xena).
+I could eat Mexican food every single day of the week and happiness is throwing on my pyjamas for a lazy night in with my wife, chilling with a bit of Netflix.

 It's hard to pin point exactly where my love began, but I believe it had something to do with an album my Grandfather kept (much to the disapproval of my Grandmother) with portraits of each of his girlfriends.
 Cover to back with black & white portraits of the most glamorous beauties, flowers in their hair, flowers around their necks.
 I spent many an hour pouring over this album, taking subtle clues from each portrait as to the varying personalities of each woman.
 More than any other item at my grandparents’ home, I regarded this as the most prized possession.